 A profile is a recipe for what options to apply to assets that get uploaded to a folder.
 For example, you can specify what metadata profile and video encoding profile to apply to video assets that you upload.
 Or, what imaging profile to apply to image assets to have them properly cropped.

 Those rules can include adding metadata, smart cropping of images, or establishing video encoding profiles.
-In AEM, you can create three types of profiles, which are covered in detail at the following links:
+In Adobe Experience Manager, you can create three types of profiles, which are covered in detail at the following links:

 You must have Administrator rights to create, edit, and delete metadata, image, or video profiles.